Conjunctive normal form

 In Boolean algebra, a formula is in conjunctive normal form (CNF) or clausal normal form if it is a conjunction of one or more clauses, where a clause is a disjunction of literals; otherwise put, it is a product of sums or an AND of ORs.

-In automated theorem proving, the notion "clausal normal form" is often used in a narrower sense, meaning a particular representation of a CNF formula as a set of sets of literals.
+In automated theorem proving, the notion "clausal normal form" is often used in a narrower sense, meaning a particular representation of a CNF formula as a set of sets of literals (i.e., the product and sum operations are left implicit).

 Definition

 A logical formula is considered to be in CNF if it is a conjunction of one or more disjunctions of one or more literals.
 As in disjunctive normal form (DNF), the only propositional operators in CNF are or ($\vee$), and ($\and$), and not ($\neg$).
 The not operator can only be used as part of a literal, which means that it can only precede a propositional variable.

 The following is a context-free grammar for CNF: